Contract check · Employment offer

 The short answer

 Whether a non-compete applies after a layoff or involuntary termination depends primarily on what the clause says — not automatically on whether the departure was voluntary.
 Some non-compete clauses apply regardless of how the employment ends; others contain carve-outs for involuntary separation or require the employer to keep paying during the restricted period as a condition of enforcement.
 Courts in some states examine whether a non-compete supported by adequate consideration remains enforceable after an involuntary termination — but how any specific clause would be treated is a question the clause language and the governing state's approach would determine.
-Scan your agreement to see what it says about the trigger for the restriction and whether any involuntary-separation carve-out exists.

 What Dang reviews here: Dang reviews the clause language in your employment agreement — what the non-compete, non-solicitation, confidentiality, and release terms say and what to ask about them.
 It does not verify wage, hour, or leave compliance.